 Mmm, yummy, that looks good doesn’t it?
 My kiddos love Orange Chicken!
 It’s one of the few dishes they request all the time and I know they would be thrilled if I made this dish every week.
 They even make it a point to check the school lunch calendar, so they can be sure to not bring lunch on the days the school cafeteria serve orange chicken… This is a sponsored conversation written by me on behalf of Tyson Foods.
 The opinions and text are all mine.

 You might think making Orange Chicken from scratch is too much work, especially if you’re in a rush to get dinner on the table, but I have a sneaky shortcut to whip up the yummiest orange chicken that everyone will love.

 My secret is to use the Tyson® fully cooked Crispy Chicken Strips!
 Since the chicken prep is done, all you have to do is cook the rice and put together this quick sauce.
-The recipe does include dicing a bit of carrots and red bell pepper, but you could totally leave that out, it’s mainly for color.
+The recipe does include dicing a bit of carrot and red bell pepper, but you could totally leave that out, it’s mainly for color.

-20 Minute Orange Chicken Recipe
+Quick Orange Chicken

 - 24 oz of Tyson® Crispy Chicken Strips

 - 1/2 cup diced red bell pepper

 - 1 garlic clove

 - 2 cups orange juice (reserve just a bit to mix with cornstarch)

 - 2 tbsp soy sauce